- 1. Paying attention to the exterior

 Decorating with flowers is a quick and effective way to make a house look expensive.
 Not only do fresh flowers bring color and texture to a room but they also bring a sense of life and some even imbue the room with their beautiful fragrance.

 'Eucalyptus is a favorite among florists for creating fragrant and luxury displays perfect for high-end interiors.
-Paired with a simple glass vase and beautifully interspersed among fresh flowers such as lilies, carnations, roses and thistles, the stunning shapes of the eucalyptus stems will add height and dimension to any room and add a look of opulence for a more expensive interior,' says Dani Turner, customer experience director at Bunches (opens in new tab).
+Paired with a simple glass vase and beautifully interspersed among fresh flowers such as lilies, carnations, roses and thistles, the stunning shapes of the eucalyptus stems will add height and dimension to any room and add a look of opulence for a more expensive interior,' says Dani Turner, customer experience director at Bunches.

 Why not go a step further by planning a cut flower garden so you can harvest fresh blooms from your own flower beds?
-'This is a much more sustainable way of growing flowers for arranging in your home and avoids buying ones that have been flown halfway across the world,' explains Amelia Bouquet who trained in garden design at the English Gardening School (opens in new tab).
+'This is a much more sustainable way of growing flowers for arranging in your home and avoids buying ones that have been flown halfway across the world,' explains Amelia Bouquet who trained in garden design at the English Gardening School.

-6. Invest in art you love
+7. Investing in art you love

 Decorating with art can seem like a daunting prospect, from choosing the right colors and textures to size, shape and position.
 Thankfully, there is lots of advice to help you choose art for your home and plenty of gallery wall ideas that are sure to inspire.

 'Bare walls will make a space feel empty and lacking, but enormous prints of a cityscape are certainly not the way to go.
 Taking time to invest in pieces you genuinely like, that also fit your space will make a huge difference to the overall look and feel of any room, and help to craft something that feels authentic and meaningful.
 Don't rush this process or put pressure on yourself to have all your art within six months.
-Building your collection is all part of the fun,' says Sam Greig, senior designer at Swoon (opens in new tab).
+Building your collection is all part of the fun,' says Sam Greig, senior designer at Swoon.

-7. Replace carpets with wood flooring
+8. Replacing carpets with wood flooring

 Timelessly beautiful, wooden flooring is a highly desirable feature.
 Loved for its authentic, natural appearance, durability and warmth underfoot, it will add an expensive look to any room in which it is installed.

 'Flooring is the key element when it comes to setting the tone for any interior.
-Get this right and all the other details will fall into place,' says Darwyn Ker, Managing Director of Woodpecker Flooring (opens in new tab).
+Get this right and all the other details will fall into place,' says Darwyn Ker, Managing Director of Woodpecker Flooring.

 There are lots of options from which to choose.
 Ageing gracefully, natural wood flooring reveals a characterful differentiation of shades between each board – try these wood floor ideas for a bedroom.